How To Up Your Commercial Mortgage Broker Tech Game

 This means gaining access to every potential lender that can meet a client’s needs for commercial mortgage brokers.
 Rather than making dozens of phone calls or shuffling documents back and forth over email, a solution like Finance Lobby allows brokers to publish the type of loan their client is after and which terms are most important to them.
 Once published, hundreds of lenders can review the request and determine if it is a loan they would be interested in issuing.

 If a commercial mortgage broker wants to find the best terms for their clients in the most efficient way possible, it is ideal to use an online marketplace like Finance Lobby.
+Sign up for free and start automating the search for perfect-fit lenders.

 While commercial real estate financing may not be the most technologically savvy industry in the world right now, these four recommendations are straightforward and relatively easy ways for brokers to up their tech game.
 Although these options require some upfront investment, their efficiencies and the volume of deals they generate make them worthwhile.